 People are not patient, if a potential customer goes onto your website using their mobile or tablet and can’t navigate around it, they’ll just hop straight off and go onto a competitor’s site.

-- Google penalises non-mobile friendly site, so if your site is not compatible with mobiles, you have got less chance of ranking well on Google.
+Google also penalises non-mobile friendly sites, so if your site is not compatible with mobiles, you have got less chance of ranking well on Google.

 A click to call button is a button that makes it super easy for your customers to call your business.
 The button should appear on mobiles and be easily accessible.
 When a customer clicks on this button it will ring straight through to your office.

 A lot of websites display their phone number but have it simply written out as a text.
 The problem with displaying the phone number in text form is that if a customer is searching for you on a mobile, they would have to memorise your number so they could type into their phone.
 Or, worse yet, they would have to scribble it down on a piece of paper to enter the number and call you.
 Don’t make people go to these efforts, it should be as easy as possible for them to call you.

 Generally, customers will contact you by phone, but they are occasions where someone wouldn’t call you (if the person is at work for example).
 Make sure there is an alternative way to get in touch.
 The best way to do this is to add a contact form onto your website.

 Customers are looking for an immediate answer, chances are they are calling a few cleaners for quotes.
 To make sure you win the work, reply to your contact form messages ASAP.